Mahi-markus/Cat_API_golang-beego-/README.md

 **you will show a html file if it does any problem in mozila (file not found)** just copy the url and paste it in the chrome , you will see the coverage. the test coverage will vary for each controller.

+**special instruction**
+- if the dropdown for breed doesnt show any breeds name, just click another time and you will see the breeds name properly.